ai/about-postcss/speech.md

 We all know that fast loading sites make more money.
 And we has two way to optimize images.
 Base64 inline and sprites.

-Inline imges are simplier, but they makes our CSS bigger.
-And user will see nothig until CSS is loading.
+Inline images are simplier, but they makes our CSS bigger.
+And user will see nothing until CSS is loading.

 Other problem is when you use one images for many classes in different CSS files.